asperan/gitbox/README.md

 It leverages the git CLI tool to enable fast and simple semantic versioning and conventional commits.

+## Note
+Unless new features are requested, this project is considered completed.
+This means that there won't be more development time other than the one needed to fix bugs and implement new, approved features.

+To ask for a feature, create a new issue.
+If the requested feature is considered pertinent to the project, it may be implemented in a future version.
+If you want to implement the feature yourself, please first create a new issue to ask for its approval, then you can create a Pull Request.

+## Breaking changes of 2.0.0
+* Default prerelease pattern is now a single number.
+* Move `refresh` subcommand from `commit` subcommand into a standalone subcommand.
+* Remove `docker` subcommand from `describe` subcommand.

 ## Installation
 If you want to install the distributed binary, run `cargo install gitbox`.